 - Stretch the hamstring muscles both before and after training.
 Stretch every day, regardless of whether you are training or not.

 - Strengthen the muscles to cope with the demands placed on them.
+In particular eccentric strengthening is important.

 - Have regular sports massage to keep the muscles and tendons in good condition.